Command Line Workflows

 Assuming the path for the required image is live-disk.iso

-, the following command will flash it to the usb and make it automatically a bootable device.
+, the following command will flash the image to the usb and make the USB a bootable device.

 Note, the destination is not /dev/sda1